Apiquet/DepthEstimationAnd3dMapping/README.md

 This can be used for visual odometry.

-It can then be embedded in a robot to map its environment.
+It can then be embedded in a robot to map its environment while moving.